 Procedural and Operational Requirements.
 By accepting and using the Financial Assistance awarded under this Agreement and for this Program Element, LPHA agrees to conduct activities in accordance with the following requirements:

-State-Supplied Vaccine/IG Provider OR Vaccines for Children Program Enrollment.
-LPHA must maintain enrollment as an active State-Supplied Vaccine/IG provider or VFC Provider.
-In addition, if LPHA contracts out for clinical services, LPHA must ensure that Subcontractor maintains enrollment as an active VFC Provider.
+State-Supplied Vaccine Provider OR Vaccines for Children Program Enrollment.
+LPHA must maintain enrollment as an active State-Supplied Vaccine provider or VFC Provider to assure access to clinical immunization services in the jurisdiction.

+If LPHA contracts out for clinical services, LPHA must ensure that Subcontractor maintains enrollment as an active VFC Provider or Vaccine Access Provider.
+All subcontracts must include assurance of vaccine access to persons who are unable to receive needed vaccines in a timely manner.

 Oregon Vaccine Stewardship Statute.
 LPHA must comply with all sections of the Oregon Vaccine Stewardship Statute.